Course Information

 Economics 38: The Economics of Governments and Public Policy

 Fundamental questions in public finance concern when and how governments should intervene in the economy.
 However, another fundamental question is: why do governments do what they do?
 This course considers governments as economic actors.
 We will theoretically and empirically investigate how social decisions are made; why governments fail; why different levels of government (federal, state, local) fund different public goods and services; and how governments at different levels interact.
 Topics to be covered include externalities and public goods, political economy, and fiscal federalism.
 K-12 education in the United States will provide a detailed case study, though other applications may be considered from time to time.
 Course involves an empirical project.
-Economics 10 (or equivalent) is strongly recommended, though not required.

 Prerequisite: Economics 1 and Economics 10